Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: RCN of the Potential of the Schr o dinger Operator

 for all locally absolutely continuous $f$ in $(0,\tzau)$ with $f(0) = 0$.
-We could apply it here, since the minimizing curve is from $\Lip_{\loc}^{1,1}$, and the function $f\vcentcolon=w\phi$ is locally absolutely continuous due to the condition~\eqref{eqn:w} for $w$ and $\phi$ beeing smooth, and it tends to zero at $p$ even when $\qm(x)\to \infty$ when $x\to p$; this is due to the inequality~\eqref{dfn:positive-neighborhood-upd:b} and boundedness of $w$ and $\phi$ in $\mTa_{p, \tzau}$.
-We have used the Cauchy inequality in the second inequality.
+We can apply it here, since the minimizing curve is from $\Lip_{\loc}^{1,1}$, and the function $f\vcentcolon=w\phi$ is locally absolutely continuous owing to the condition~\eqref{eqn:w} for $w$ and $\phi$ being smooth, and it tends to zero at $p$ even when $\qm(x)\to \infty$ when $x\to p$; this is due to the inequality~\eqref{dfn:positive-neighborhood-upd:b} and the boundedness of $w$ and $\phi$ in $\bmTa_{p, \tzau}$.
+We use the Cauchy inequality in the second inequality.